Boston Urban Wilds

 PROJECT STATEMENT

-The Urban Wilds provide the city’s human inhabitants with access to nature for reflection, respite, recreation, and education in our daily lives.
-But just as importantly, the Urban Wilds provide habitats for plants and animals, and areas for crucial ecological functions that are needed to sustain all life within the city.
-Urban Wilds protect shorelines from erosion, store floodwater, filter stormwater run-off, produce oxygen, and reduce the urban “heat island” effect.
+The Urban Wilds provide Boston’s human inhabitants with access to nature for reflection, respite, recreation, and education as a part of our daily lives.
+But just as importantly, the Urban Wilds serve as habitats for plants and animals.
+They also provide crucial ecological functions that are needed to sustain all life within the city.
+Urban Wilds protect shorelines from erosion, store floodwater, filter storm water run-off, produce oxygen, and reduce the urban “heat island” effect.

-For nearly 50 years municipal agencies and community groups have sought to conserve the remaining Urban Wilds that were identified in 1976.
-Leading up to the 50th anniversary of the Boston Urban Wilds initiative in 2026, I’m conducting a photographic study of the Urban Wilds that have been protected and lost in order to document the impact of this landmark conservation program.
+The Urban Wilds have been surveyed twice by the city, first in 1976 and again in 1990.
+Leading up to the 50th anniversary of the Boston Urban Wilds initiative in 2026, I’m conducting a photographic study of the Urban Wilds as they exist today.
+My goal is document what remains, and to highlight the enduring impact of this landmark conservation program.